tilordqwerty/01-ionic-components/README.md

-A repository for learn the ionic components
+A repository to learn the ionic components